Find Cheap Auto Insurance Quotes in Your Area

 It's possible that your insurance company will drop you at the end of your policy term for something that's not necessarily negative, like buying a new car.
 And you can even be dropped through no fault of your own.
 Car insurance companies are constantly making adjustments to their overall risk profile, and it's possible you may have your policy non-renewed without any of your circumstances changing at all.

 Fortunately, there's no inherent penalty to having your car insurance nonrenewed.
 You won't necessarily pay higher rates at another company.
-However, if your insurer is dropping you for a serious offense such as a DUI, you are likely to see a rate increase, regardless of which company is insuring you.
+However, if your insurer drops you for a serious offense, such as a DUI, you are likely to see a rate increase, regardless of which company is insuring you.

-If you received a letter of nonrenewal from your insurance company, it will include the reason it opted to discontinue your policy.
+If you receive a letter of nonrenewal from your insurance company, it will include the reason it opted to discontinue your policy.
 You can usually contact your insurer for more information or to argue your case if you feel the nonrenewal was unwarranted.

 Some states have restrictions on the reasons insurance companies can choose to not renew a policy.
 For example, in New York, insurance companies aren't allowed to issue you a nonrenewal based on your age — in other words, because you got older.
 If you suspect the reason your insurer gave for nonrenewal is illegal, you can contact your state's department of insurance for clarification and to file a complaint.

-After you've been nonrenewed, chances are high you'll need to get coverage from a new insurer.
+After you've been nonrenewed, you'll likely need to get coverage from a new insurer.
 Car insurance is required nearly nationwide, and there's no grace period after nonrenewal.
-Your letter of nonrenewal will list the date at which your current policy will stop working, so it's crucial that your new policy is in effect before then.
+Your letter of nonrenewal will list the date at which your current policy ends, so it's crucial that your new policy takes effect before then.
 Otherwise, you will have lapsed insurance.